mikeweilgart/softcover-vagrant/README.md

     ```

 11. Make a new folder where you will have the new vagrant box, cd into it and initialize
-your new vagrant box using the packaged VM we've just created:
+your new vagrant box using the packaged VM you've just created:

     ```console
     mkdir -p /path/to/new/vagrant/location/my-softcover-box